top of page

 My story so far ...

 I grew up devouring World War 2 story books and Hardy Boys detective novels.
 My love of reading came from the same place as bazillion-selling author Wilbur Smith found it -- Cordwalles Prep School in Pietermaritzburg.
-How amazing that a school's DNA can inculcate that.
+How amazing that a school's DNA could inculcate that.

 I was a wildly unsuccessful musician in my university days, but it did result in a few good outcomes (free beer and interest from ladies being among them).
-Songwriting is just another emotional expression, and I've written around 150 songs over the years, performed in some fun pub bands, and always been on the fringes of the music industry, including doing security for Duran Duran's change room, and managing Tim Freedman up to the point of his first Top10 hit (he had many, many more after that).
+Songwriting is just another emotional expression, and I've written around 200 songs over the years, performed in some fun pub bands, and always been on the fringes of the music industry, including doing security for Duran Duran's change room, and managing Tim Freedman up to the point of his first Top 10 hit (he had many, many more after that).
 Performing on stage is where I'm arguably happiest in life.

 Speaking of wildly unsuccessful, I studied Psychology and Mass Communications at Macquarie University, Sydney, and just scraped the tree-tops to earn that piece of parchment.
 My interest lay more in our campus radio station 2SER-FM where I produced and voiced music and talk shows.
 Ironic then that I'd later earn certifications from the esteemed Copenhagen Business School in Neuroscience and Neuro-marketing and remain obsessed by the science of creativity and engagement.